tejasbg19/India_riscV_SoC_tapeout_week2/README.md

 </div>
 <br>

-- Converts digital binary values into continuous analog voltages.
+- Converts digital binary values into continuous analog voltages
-- Two major types:
+- Two major hardware implementations:
   1. **Weighted Resistor DAC**
   2. **R-2R Ladder DAC**
-- In BabySoC, a **10-bit DAC** produces precise analog output corresponding to the RVMYTH processor’s digital output stream.
+- In BabySoC, we use a **behavioral model** of a 10-bit DAC that mathematically converts the RVMYTH processor's digital output to analog voltages using Verilog's `real` data type, rather than modeling actual resistor networks.
 ---

 ## 📘 6.
 Why BabySoC Matters